 The actual mileage of the motor vehicle carried out on the basis of the mileage of the vehicle, is used to determine the limit of the deduction.
 This is amount resulting from multiplying the actual number of kilometres of the mileage of the vehicle by the the rate per km set out in separate provisions (currently- PLN 0,5214 for a vehicle with a capacity of up to 900 cm³ and 0,8358 PLN for the others).

-Records should in principle be carried on by a person using the vehicle.
-This means that it can be kept by both you and the persons employed.
-However, records of the mileage of the vehicle at the end of the month concerned should be confirmed by your signature,also in the case when it was carried out by another person using the car during the given period.
+Records should in principle be carried out by a person using the vehicle.
+This means that it can be kept by you and the persons employed.
+However, records of the mileage of the vehicle at the end of the month concerned should be confirmed by your signature, also in the case when it was carried out by another person using the car during the given period.